igvteam/igv-docs/igv-docs/docs/IGV-Web/IGV-Web_UserGuide.md

 To remove a track from the IGV browser, click on the gear icon to the right of the track and select `Remove track` from the menu that pops up.

+!!! tip " "
-> **Note:** Removing a track does not just hide the track.
+    Removing a track does not just hide the track.
 If you want to show it again you must reload the data file.

 Loading a new reference genome will also delete all loaded data tracks.
 Refreshing the IGV-Web page in the browser will delete all loaded data and reset to the default reference genome.
 Or, if you launched IGV-Web from a shared URL or browser bookmark, refreshing the page will go back to the initial session state defined by the URL or bookmark.